jfmartinz/ResourceHub/Artificial Intelligence/readme.md

 ### Projects

-> Here are some AI project ideas for different skill levels:
+> Offers project ideas and resources for individuals interested in implementing AI applications or undertaking practical projects.

 #### Beginner Projects